 2) The accounting officer may determine a closure date for the submission of bids which is less than the required 30 or 14 days, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process.

-- 3) Bids submitted must be sealed. - 4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
+3) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.

 23. Procedure for handling, opening and recording of bids